Top 5 Coping Skills for Teens: Strategies for Parents

 What Are Unhealthy Coping Strategies for Adolescents?

-When a situation feels painful or overwhelming, and teens don’t have the skills they need, they may default to unhealthy coping mechanisms.
+When a situation feels painful or overwhelming, and teens don’t have the proper skills they need, they may default to unhealthy coping mechanisms.
 Consequently, they may make risky or self-destructive choices to distract themselves from their distress or to ease the intensity of their emotions.

 The most common unhealthy coping skills for teens include:

-• Avoidance—attempting to avoid a stressful situation
+• Avoidance—attempting to avoid a stressful situation rather than face the issue

 • Misdirected anger—using rage or aggression to mask sadness or release other difficult emotions